 Herceg Novi: Top Montenegro Destination

-For travelers planning a trip to Montenegro, Herceg Novi is a top destination.
-The resort town stretches along the northern coast on the western end of the Bay of Kotor, just opposite the opening to the Adriatic Sea.
+For those planning a trip to Montenegro, Herceg Novi is becoming a popular choice.
+The town stretches along the northern coast on the western end of Kotor Bay, just opposite the opening to the Adriatic Sea.

 Herceg Novi History

 However, Herceg Novi then experienced tumultuous times.
 Beginning in 1482, the area was ruled by the Turks, Spaniards, Italians, Habsburgs, French, Illyrian Provinces, and the Austro Hungarians.
-After WWI, it became part of Yugoslavia.
+Post WWI, it became part of the Kingdom of Yugoslavia.

-After the break up of Yugoslavia, Herceg Novi was part of the short lived union of Serbia & Montenegro.
+After the break up of Yugoslavia in the nineties, Herceg Novi was included in the short lived union of Serbia & Montenegro.
 In 2006, Montenegro – or Crna Gora – declared independence with Herceg Novi as the 3rd largest city in the new country.

 Planning a Trip to Herceg Novi, Montenegro

-Travelers planning to see more Montenegrin destinations can use our travel guides to the Medieval town of Kotor, quaint Perast and buzzing Budva.
+Those planning to see more Montenegrin destinations should read our guides to the Medieval town of Kotor, quaint Perast and buzzing Budva.

 Visiting Montenegro from abroad?
-Our Top Tips for European Trip Planning will help you get started.
+Our Top Tips for European Trip Planning is where you should get started!

-As you plan your vacation, staying organized is key!
+As you plan your vacation, organization is key.
 Our 26-page Travel Planner Printable will help you stay on top of all the details of your trip!

-Our list of What To Do in Herceg Novi features the top sights and best attractions!
-We even include a helpful Map of Herceg Novi Things To Do at the end of the article.
+Our list of What To Do in Herceg Novi features the top sights and best attractions.
+We include a helpful Map of Herceg Novi Things To Do at the end of the article.

-Save, Pin or Bookmark this Herceg Novi blog post so that you can access it to plan your trip to Montenegro!
+Save, Pin or Bookmark this Herceg Novi Travel Guide to plan your trip to Montenegro!

 #1 Discover Herceg Novi Old Town